Where to Find Authentic Taiwanese Breakfast in Vancouver...

 Is Taiwanese breakfast served all day?

 It depends on the restaurant.
-Dedicated traditional shops like Wang's or Hou Yi in Richmond typically serve breakfast items only until mid-afternoon (often 2-3 PM), and they open early.
-Modern cafes or chains like Meet Fresh may serve their breakfast menu all day, or at least into the late afternoon.
-Always check specific hours before you go.
+Dedicated traditional shops in Richmond's Golden Village, like Yung Ho Soy Drink, typically serve breakfast items only until early-to-mid afternoon (often closing around 2 PM), and they open early.
+Sit-down Taiwanese restaurants may serve breakfast-style items later into the day.
+Always check specific hours before you go, since several of these shops also close certain weekdays.

 What's the difference between Taiwanese and Chinese breakfast?